The modern Turkish café locals want to keep to themselves

 There’s a couple of nods to Chiaplias’s Greek background in the mix too.
 The trout spanakopita really looks nothing like a spanakopita, but what’s some pastry between friends?
 Instead of filo, the spinach and cheese filling is wrapped with smoky trout dolmades-style, and seared on a pan before getting an extravagant sprinkling of Iranian caviar and charred kale.
 Instead of smothering the poached eggs with hollandaise sauce, the sauce is modestly splattered under the rest of the ingredients, great for smearing on your asparagus spears.
 It really is one hell of a dish.
 The crab and haloumi omelette is another highlight – so smooth it's almost like liquid – while the kefalograviera Greek cheese dressing gives the little side salad a salty bite.

 While many of this city’s popular cafés have become destinations for weekend warriors, Babajan is still a local gem.
-On weekdays, diners take time to chat to the friendly staff, watch Tosun and Chiaplias get busy in the kitchen, or admire this week’s bouquet from nearby florist Art Stems on the counter.
-It’s getting busy on weekends, and we see things taking off for Babajan when they start dinner service when their liquor license come in, so savour the local feel while it lasts.
+On weekdays, diners take time to chat to the friendly staff, watch Chiaplias get busy in the kitchen, or admire this week’s bouquet from nearby florist Art Stems on the counter.
+It’s getting busy on weekends, and they've started dinner service on Friday and Saturday nights, so savour the local feel while it lasts.

 713 Nicholson St

 |Opening hours:||Tue-Sun 7am-7pm|